 Teenage Model Railroaders

-If your teenager is new to model railroading, they will get the most out of it if they progress through the stages of modeling for younger children but at an accelerated pace.
-If your teenager is serious about model railroading, then he or she may be ready to build a real layout on their own.
+If your teenager is new to model railroading, he or she will get the most out of it if he or she progresses through the stages of modeling for younger children but at an accelerated pace.
+If your teenager is serious about model railroading, then he or she may be ready to build a real layout.
 If you can make room for one in your basement or garage then, that is great.
-But, if not, help them get involved in a club.
+But, if not, help him or her get involved in a club.
 At a teen club for model railroaders, teenagers can build modules and display them at shows.
 Showing a well-made module can be a great self-esteem builder.